Analytic torsion for arithmetic locally symmetric manifolds and approximation of $L^2$-torsion: Introduction

-We are unable to prove Conjecture \ref{conj1} in all generality.
-Due to problems related to the spectral side of the trace formula, we have to restrict the reductive groups.
-We will consider the following class of reductive groups. \begin{definition} A reductive group $G$ is called {\it admissible}, if $G$ is an inner form of $\GL(n)$ or $\SL(n)$, or a quasi-split classical group. \end{definition} Due to problems related to the geometric side of the trace formula, we also have to make restrictions on the sequences of congruence groups that we will consider.
-The problem is concerned with the global coefficients in the Arthur's fine expansion of the geometric side.
+Due to problems related to the geometric side of the trace formula, we are unable to prove Conjecture \ref{conj1} in full generality.
+The problem is concerned with the global coefficients in Arthur's fine expansion of the geometric side.
 For $\GL(n)$ estimations of the global coefficients are known \cite{Ma1}.
-For groups other than $\GL(n)$ very little is known about these coeffcients.
-That is why we need to restrict our sequences of congruence groups for which we follow \cite[Sect.
+For groups other than $\GL(n)$, currently very little is known about these coefficients.
+That is why at moment we can only deal with a restricted class of sequences of congruence groups which were considered in \cite[Sect.
 2]{Cl}.
 Let $S$ be a finite set of primes.
 Let $\{K_j\}_{j\in\N}$ be a sequence of open compact subgroups of $G(\A_f)$.
-We say that $\{K_j\}$ converges to $1$ at $S$, denote by $K_j\underset{S}{\rightarrow} 1$, if there exists an open compact subgroup $K^S=\prod_{p\not\in S}K_p$ of $G(\A^S)$ such that
+We say that $\{K_j\}$ converges to $1$ at $S$, denoted by $K_j\underset{S}{\rightarrow} 1$, if there exists an open compact subgroup $K^S=\prod_{p\not\in S}K_p$ of $G(\A^S)$ such that